 It is often stated that substance use is the #1 public health problem in the world.
-In fact, it has been stated that over 46% of high school students will use addictive substances.
+In fact, it has been stated that 50% of teens will use addictive substances at least once.
 Substance abuse and addiction at a young age can lead to devastating effects on the individual when they become an adult, and these effects can be next to impossible to reverse.
 So how does an addiction originate in an individual?
 What are the primary influences that affect these young people, and how can these issues be stopped before they start?

 Theory #1 – Genetics